 Applicants’ project proposals are reviewed by the Civita Institute Board of Directors for merit and appropriateness to the Institute's mission.
 Applicants may but are not required to use our Fellowship Application form as a template for their project proposal.
 Determinations regarding exact dates, length of stay, and accommodations will be made in consultation with the applicant.
 Upon completion of their Residency, Residents are requested to contribute a written summary along with digital images or other materials representative of the applicant's work in Civita for permanent inclusion in our archives.

 Residents are charged a moderate fee for the use of their apartment and the facility.
-Please contact firstname.lastname@example.org for further information on fees.
-Minimum stay: 3 weeks.
-Maximum: 2 months.
-Application Period: Open year around.
+Please contact us at firstname.lastname@example.org for further information on fees.
+The minimum stay is 3 weeks; maximum is 2 months.

 Residency applicants will have access to a comprehensive library of materials related to Civita and other Italian hill towns, as well as general material on architecture and urbanism.

 Civita di Bagnoregio is located on a promontory, accessible only by a pedestrian bridge which is 2 km by foot or public minibus from the town of Bagnoregio.
 While some services (restaurants, etc.) are available in Civita, grocery stores, post office, bank, public transportation, and other services are readily available in Bagnoregio.
 It should be noted that there are no handicap accessible facilities available in Civita.